Menopause Management in Dover, DE

 Menopause typically begins when a woman reaches her 40s or 50s.
 Symptoms may be more pronounced at the beginning of the process and can last a few years.

-Perimenopause is the stage the occurs several years before a woman reaches menopause.
+Perimenopause is the stage that occurs several years before a woman reaches menopause.
 The body begins to make less of the hormones estrogen and progesterone.
 During this time, patients may experience the start of symptoms that will continue through menopause.
 If more than 60 days elapse in between menstruation, this may be a sign that a woman is nearing the end of perimenopause.

 The severity of symptoms and how long they last during menopause varies for each woman.
 The most common signs of menopause include: